isra00/online-po-compile/README.md

 Install
 ------

-To install this app in your server, you need a working web server with PHP 5+.
-Clone yourthe repo in your public directory and edit the init.php file to meet your needs:
+To install this app in your server, you need a working web server with PHP 5+ and, of course, the msgfmt command working (if you are using Debian/Ubuntu, you can install it with the `gettext` package).

+Clone the git repo in your public directory and edit the init.php file to meet your needs:

  * RECAPTCHA_PUB: put here your ReCaptcha public key.
 You can get one here: https://www.google.com/recaptcha/admin/create
  * RECAPTCHA_PRIV: your ReCaptcha private key